joshuatbond/Renewable_Energy/README.md

 ![reg6.png](image/README/1614198142278.png)

 All in all, it appears that the explanatory power of the different sources was considerably larger for the residential retail cost of electricity compared to the cost of electricity to the end consumer.
-Moreover, my initial assumption after reviewing the regression results is that the model is either lacking key explanatory variables for the electricity cost to the end user since the adjusted R-squared for these regressions were so low, or it may be that electricity generation sources simply have little causal effect on the variability in electricity cost.
+However, my initial assumption after reviewing the regression results is that the model is either lacking key explanatory variables for the electricity cost to the end user since the adjusted R-squared for these regressions was so low, or it may be that electricity generation sources simply have little causal effect on the variability in electricity cost.
 At the same time, despite the large adjusted R-squared values seen in the regressions on residential retail cost, I am skeptical as to their accuracy due to possible flaws in the model design.
 Further analysis is necessary to discover the true causal relationship of these factors.

 ## 2: Renewable Energy and Industry